lightward/mechanic-tasks/docs/sync-inventory-across-product-variants/README.md

 # Sync inventory across product variants

-Tags: Sync, Inventory, Variants, Products
+Tags: Inventory, Products, Sync, Variants

 Useful for multiple price points, or for offering customizations of the same item, this task lets you offer multiple variant listings for what is ultimately the same stock.
 A purchase of a particular variant results in the inventory for all other variants, for the same product, being lowered by the amount ordered.